syedkhubaib-analyst/google-prompting-essentials/README.md

 - A summary of key concepts
 - Practical insights and examples
-- Real-world relevance to DevOps and automation
+- Real-world relevance to Analyst and automation

 | Module | Title | Link |
 |--------|-------|------|